-Anyway, I thought you might all like to see how easy it is to upholster dining chairs and painting was a necessary part of the upcycling process.
+Anyway, I thought you might all like to see how easy it is to upholster dining chairs.
+Painting was a necessary part of the upcycling process as well.

 I’ve been there and done that with kitchen chairs though so I was keen to find a quicker method this time.

 I was thrilled to discover a paint I hadn’t come across at my local Vintage Attic shop.

 The great thing about this acrylic based paint is that it doesn’t need waxing like chalk paint, but you still get a really nice matte finish.

 You also have minimum prep time – no need for sanding.
 I just used sugar soap to remove any grease beforehand.

 I used their concealer paint as an undercoat.
 This is made of 100% recycled pigment so is cheaper but makes a great base.